-How we intend to utilise the sports Premium funding this academic year 2020 - 2021 School focus Actions to achieve Funding allocated Evidence and Impact Sustainability and next steps

-All pupils are engaged in regular and sustainable physical activity (including breaks and after school) Purchase equipment for PE Purchase PE kit to allow all children to participate in lessons Purchase swimming equipment (eg. goggles) so all children feel able to join in fully Employ specialist coaches to take after school clubs £300 for equipment £300 for sports kit to loan out to children without £ 1,650 for after-school coaches (Monday & Wednesday for 33 weeks) Enables staff to deliver a more precise lesson with the aid of resources; Helps reduce negative behaviour by keeping pupils engaged Increases pupil participation in activities Increases interest in sport and a healthy lifestyle Prepares children for their daily learning Provides a broad experience of a range of sports and activities The profile of sport & PE continues to be high in school Attend as many competitions as possible, involving a range of year groups; report on participation and achievements in assembly, school newsletters, school blogs £4,500 for cover for PE lead All children see sport as something good to do; something which will allow them to achieve in a different way to their academic results;
+How we intend to utilise the sports Premium funding this academic year 2021 - 2022 School focus Actions to achieve Funding allocated Evidence and Impact Sustainability and next steps 1.
+All pupils are Employ specialist • £ 1,650 for after-school Increases pupil Continue club. coaches to take coaches (Monday & Plan to develop broader engaged in regular participation in and sustainable after school clubs Wednesday for 33 activities activity areas in the outside area physical activity Develop multi-sports weeks) Increases interest in (including breaks pitches • £22,075 Multi-sports sport and a healthy and after school) pitches lifestyle Prepares children for their daily learning Provides a broad experience of a range of sports and activities Maximise enjoyment and minimize fall-outs 2.
+The profile of sport & PE continues to be high in school Attend as many competitions as possible, involving a range of year groups; report on participation and achievements in assembly, school newsletters, school blogs £2000 for cover for PE lead All children see sport as something good to do; something which will allow them to achieve in a different way to their academic results; 3.
+Staff confidence, knowledge and skills continues to grow Identify and book any useful CPD out of school Continue to book £2,400 for specialist coaches working alongside teachers Specialist coaches work in conjunction with our teachers to help build their confidence, knowledge and skills Most of the specialists say that they will be able to continue these provisions into the future.
+4. A broad experience of a range of sports and activities offered to pupils Book a variety of activities which we couldn't teach ourselves £2,400 for 2 sessions of whole school skateboarding or scootering Gives children the chance to try new sports Offers a different perspective to pupils and adults on what sport is Continue to investigate further interesting and 'new' opportunities for all pupils.
+Consider trampolining.

-3. Staff confidence, knowledge and skills continues to grow • Identify and book any useful CPD out of school Continue to book • £2,400 for specialist coaches working alongside teachers • Specialist coaches work in conjunction with our teachers to help build their confidence, knowledge and skills Most of the specialists say that they will be able to continue these provisions into the future.
-4. A broad experience of a range of sports and activities offered to pupils • Book a variety of activities which we couldn't teach ourselves • £1,950 for 3 sessions of whole school skateboarding or scootering • Gives children the chance to try new sports Offers a different perspective to pupils and adults on what sport is Continue to investigate further interesting and 'new' opportunities for all pupils.
-5. To ensure a high level of involvement in competitive sport • Attend all cluster competitions Attend as many 'school games' regional and county competitions as possible - transport needed / cover needed for adults • £800 for Dave Upton, our Cluster Sports events organiser £750 for coach hire to events where our school minibus is too small • Allows competition across the cluster - Dave organises over 20 events for our cluster and we attend most Continue to support Dave Upton's roe 6.
-To enable less able swimmers to continue swimming until their confidence and ability is increased (catch-up swimmers who have already had a • Identify those year 5 pupils who can achieve 25m in term one Those who cannot achieve 25m in term one continue to have specialist lessons throughout • • • • £170 for a minibus driver £1750 towards transport costs £800 for pool hire £500 for specialist coach £50 for specialist swimming equipment/costumes • Ensure as many pupils as possible are confident in water, especially as we are a coastal school RNLI no longer offers free 'Hit the Surf' sessions.
-Investigation of paying for possible life- saving/surfing lessons proved to be prohibitively expensive (£25 per pupil per hour).
+5. To ensure a high level of involvement in competitive sport Attend all cluster competitions Attend as many 'school games' regional and county competitions as possible - transport needed / cover needed for adults £800 for Dave Upton, our Cluster Sports events organiser £750 for coach hire to events where our school minibus is too small Allows competition across the cluster - Dave organises over 20 events for our cluster and we attend most Continue to support Dave Upton's roe 6.
+To enable less able swimmers to continue swimming until their confidence and ability is increased (catch-up swimmers who have already had a half term of coaching).
+This is based on 20 x 1 hour a week.
+Identify those year 5 pupils who can achieve 25m in term one Those who cannot achieve 25m in term one continue to have specialist lessons throughout year 5 until they achieve 25m Build in life-saving beach skills -enquire about life-saving beach courses (Cromer Beach) £170 for a minibus driver £1750 towards transport costs £800 for pool hire £500 for specialist coach £50 for specialist swimming equipment/costumes Ensure as many pupils as possible are confident in water, especially as we are a coastal school RNLI no longer offers free 'Hit the Surf' sessions.
+Investigation of paying for possible life-saving/surfing lessons proved to be prohibitively expensive (£25 per pupil per hour).
+Next steps are to talk to the RNLI and ask about other opportunities.